-C.H.A.T. provides one on one support to individuals struggling with homelessness, as well as addictions, in the downtown area.
-Support is consistently delivered from a social model that respects the clients’ right to self-determination as they address the impact of barriers such as mental health issues, alcoholism and addiction in their lives.
-We strive to develop relationships of trust with our participants and work together to attain and sustain stable housing as well as identify issues from withdrawal management to mental health concerns, from treatment to housing needs.
+C.H.A.T. provides one on one support to individuals struggling with homelessness in the downtown area.
+Support is consistently delivered from a social model that respects the clients’ right to self-determination as they address the impact of barriers such as mental health issues and addiction in their lives.